1031-Systems/1031_Delivery/docs/QuickStart.md

 click Save.
 All the fields will default to reasonable values and all may be changed later.
 Only the name remains the same.
-The empty channel pane will appear with red lines near the top and bottom signifying limits, defaulting to 0 and 180 degrees if the servo type was specified and 0 and 4095 otherwise.
-Note that 0 and 4095 are generally NOT good limits for servos.
+The empty channel pane will appear with red lines near the top and bottom signifying limits, defaulting to stored values if the servo type was specified and 0 and 65535 otherwise.
+Note that 0 and 65535 are generally NOT good limits for servos.
 See the main Help pane for more detail on setting and using the limits.

 Populate the channel with control points by holding down the Shift